haba713/jsf-portlet-with-servicebuilder/README.md

 # JSF portlet working in Liferay Portal 7.4 GA37 but not in GA125

-## Steps for verifying functionality in 7.4 GA37
+## Steps for verifying the functionality in 7.4 GA37

 1. Create workspace.
 Clone and deploy the app.
     ```